Foto: Markus Scholz for Leopoldina

-In the Members’ General Assembly, the Presidium disseminates information among members and the members deliberate the objectives and the development of the Academy.
-The Members’ General Assembly meets as provided for in the Statutes and in exceptional circumstances.
-Usually, members meet every two years, and the Members’ General Meeting is held on the occasion of the Biennial Assemblies (Jahresversammlungen).
-The Members’ General Meeting decides on revisions of the Statutes, as prepared and proposed by the Senate.
+In the Members’ General Assembly, the Presidium informs members about current activities, initiates discussions on its objectives and the general development of the Academy.
+The Members’ General Assembly meets statutorily if necessary.
+Usually, the meeting is held every other year on the occasion of the Leopoldina’s annual assemblies.
+The Members’ General Assembly decides on revisions of the statutes as prepared and proposed by the Senate.

-Academy members belong to specialised sections, which are grouped into four classes.
-Introduced in 2009, this grouping of sections into classes fosters discussion between the disciplines and allows members to assume a more active role in the drafting of statements and recommendations.
-The four classes focus on the natural sciences, the life sciences, the medical sciences, and the humanities and social and behavioural sciences.
-They also provide the framework for international exchange and the selection of new members.
-The Leopoldina’s annual assemblies provide a forum for all the Academy’s members.
+Academy members belong to specialized sections, which are grouped into four classes.
+Introduced in 2009, this grouping allows members to assume a more active role in the drafting of statements and recommendations and fosters interdisciplinary exchange.
+The four classes focus on the natural sciences, the life sciences, the medical sciences, the humanities and social and behavioral sciences.
+They serve as a framework for international exchange and new member selection.
+The Leopoldina’s annual assemblies provide a forum for all Academy members.